Three Great Spears of Japan

 A reproduction of the Nihon-go, one of the Three Great Spears of Japan.
 Forged in 1967 by Living National Treasure Masamine Sumitani and engraved with a horimono by Sensyū Kokeguchi.

-The Three Great Spears of Japan are three individual spears (yari) that were made and crafted by the greatest historical blacksmiths of Japan:
+The Three Great Spears of Japan (天下三名槍; "Three Famous Spears under Heaven") are three individual spears (yari) that were made and crafted by the greatest historical blacksmiths of Japan: